 Research and development costs are expensed as incurred.
-Research and development expenses are comprised of costs incurred in performing research and development activities, including salaries, stock-based compensation and benefits, facilities costs, depreciation, manufacturing expenses, and external costs of outside vendors engaged to conduct preclinical development activities and trials.
+Research and development expenses are comprised of costs incurred in performing research and development activities, including salaries, stock-based compensation and benefits, facility- and technology-related costs, depreciation, manufacturing expenses, external costs of outside vendors engaged to conduct preclinical development activities and trials, and upfront fees paid to third-parties associated with acquired IPR&D that has not reached technological feasibility.
 Prior to initial regulatory approval, the Company expenses costs relating to the production of inventory for the Company's drug and drug candidates as research and development expenses within the Company's consolidated statements of operations and comprehensive loss in the period incurred, unless the Company believes regulatory approval and subsequent commercialization of the drug candidate is probable and the Company expects the future economic benefit from sales of the drug to be realized.